 Keto Peanut Butter Mug Cake is an easy 60-second almond flour mug cake recipe with a delicious bakery-style muffin texture.
 Plus, it’s gluten-free and dairy-free!

-If you follow me on my Instagram you know I am into a kitchen makeover at the moment and all I have to make my keto recipes is a microwave!
-So be ready for keto mug cake recipes starting with this delicious low carb peanut butter mug cake.
+If you follow me on my Instagram, you might know that I like simple keto recipes.
+And what’s more simple than a recipe done in a microwave!
+So be ready for keto mug cake recipes starting with this delicious low-carb peanut butter mug cake.

 Is peanut butter keto?

 All-natural peanut butter made with no added sugar is low-carb and keto-friendly.
 The main thing when you buy peanut butter on a keto diet is to look at the ingredient list.
 In fact, many peanut butter brands include added sugar or added vegetable oils that are not keto.

 The best peanut butter to buy should include only one ingredient, peanuts.
 And perhaps a pinch of salt, but that’s it!

 How many carbs are there in peanut butter?

 One tablespoon of peanut butter made with 100% peanuts contains 2.5g of net carbs.
 Depending on your keto daily macros, it may look high, but it’s better to have your carbs from keto-friendly food rather than indulging in one huge amount of non-keto food.

 That’s why one tablespoon of peanut butter won’t take you out of ketosis while that bakery muffin will!
 This being said, this keto peanut butter mug cake is your safe option to indulge and stay on track.

 This is a recipe for two that you can share or meal prep for your next day’s snack or breakfast.
 Keep reading for meal prep and storage but first, let’s see the ingredients you need to make this simple almond flour mug cake with peanut butter.